 Directors & Officers Insurance

-Embroker helps you get D&O insurance to protect the assets of your board of directors from lawsuits related to misuses of company funds, misrepresentations of company assets, breach of fiduciary duty, non-compliance, and more.
+Embroker helps you get directors & officers insurance to protect the assets of your board of directors from lawsuits related to misuses of company funds, misrepresentations of company assets, breach of fiduciary duty, non-compliance, and more.

 What Is D&O Insurance?

-Directors and officers liability insurance (D&O) is liability insurance that covers the directors and officers of the company against lawsuits alleging a breach of fiduciary duty.
+Directors & officers insurance (D&O) is liability insurance that covers the directors and officers of the company against lawsuits alleging a breach of fiduciary duty.
 A company pays for this coverage so executives can serve confidently as leaders of their organization without fear of personal financial loss.

 In essence, D&O is a liability insurance policy, payable either to directors and officers of a company or the company itself.
 The policy will reimburse settlements or defense costs that result from covered claims.